discordjs/guide/CONTRIBUTING.md

 ### Spelling, grammar, and wording

 Improper grammar, strange wording, and incorrect spelling are all things that may lead to confusion when a user reads a guide page.
-It's very important to attempt to keep the content clear and concise.
+It's important to attempt to keep the content clear and consistent.
 Re-read what you've written and place yourself in the shoes of someone else for a moment to see if you can fully understand everything without any confusion.

 Don't worry if you aren't super confident with your grammar/spelling/wording skills; all pull requests get thoroughly reviewed, and comments are left in areas that need to be fixed or could be done better/differently.

 #### "You"/"your" instead of "we"/"our"

-When explaining parts of a guide, it'd recommended to use "you" instead of "we" in most situations.
+When explaining parts of a guide, it's recommended to use "you" instead of "we" in most situations.
 For example:

 ```diff
 - To check our Node version, we can run `node -v`.